 - SAP Business Rules Management

-HCI enables you to connect your cloud applications quickly and seamlessly to other SAP and non-SAP applications (on-cloud or on-premise) without extensive coding.
+SAP Cloud Platform Integration enables you to connect your cloud applications quickly and seamlessly to other SAP and non-SAP applications (on-cloud or on-premise) without extensive coding.
 This integration as a service solution from SAP can help you integrate your business processes and data in a secure and reliable environment.
-Also, another important point to understand is that HCI is not SAP Process Integration on cloud.
-It is a new product that runs on SAP HANA Cloud Platform.
-HCI is designated as IPaaS — Integration Platform as a Service.
+Also, another important point to understand is that cloud integation is not SAP Process Integration on cloud.
+It is a new product that runs on SAP Cloud Platform.
+Cloud Integration is designated as IPaaS — Integration Platform as a Service.

 2. On-premise integration: There are use cases when a customer wants to integrate mainly on-premise systems and applications.
 These can be SAP or non-SAP.
 As all systems/applications need to be connected reside in customer’s on-premise landscape, the right technology to use is on-premise middleware i.e. SAP Process Orchestration.